akuity/kargo-simple/README.md

 4. Create a guestbook container image repository in your GitHub account.

-   The easiest way to create a new ghcr.io image repository, is by retagging and pushing an existing image with your GitHub username:
+   The easiest way to create a new ghcr.io image repository, is by retagging and pushing an existing image with your GitHub username.
+See [Authenticating to the GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-github-container-registry) for instructions on how to log in to ghcr.io with Docker.

    ```shell
    docker login ghcr.io